mitre-attack/attack-archives/README.md

 The various folders in this repository each store a preserved version of the ATT&CK website.
 They are built to the `/previous/` route of the ATT&CK website.
 For example, a folder named `january1970` would be built to `https://attack.mitre.org/previous/january1970/`.

+## retired versions

+To retire a version of the ATT&CK website, simply find that version's data in `archives.json` and change its `retired` value to `true` (boolean).
+Then, please delete the corresponding directory (the directory name matches the json object's `route` field) from this repo.

 ## Related MITRE Work

 #### ATT&CK